 I visited with a friend of a friend who is a resident of the township.
 He provided me a private tour for less money than many of the group tours I had seen, plus he gives a lot back to his community and can show you a side of the city that not everybody gets to see.
 Definitely recommended if you find yourself in Johannesburg.
 Contact him here.

 Neighbourgoods Market in Braamfontein

-As shown in the video, each Saturday from 9am to 3pm, a parking lot in the heart of downtown turns into a market with craft beer and all kinds of inventive eats. grab some food from one of the pop-up stalls then head up to the rooftop for some drinks and sunshine.
+Each Saturday from 9am to 3pm, a parking lot in the heart of downtown turns into a market with craft beer and all kinds of inventive eats.
+Grab some food from one of the pop-up stalls then head up to the rooftop for some drinks and sunshine.